wavefrontHQ/docs/pages/doc/ts_rawcount.md

 ## Example

 The following example shows the raw count grouped by the values of the `env` point tag.
-The orange line, for the production environment, is at the top.
+There's an area for each environment.

 ![rawcount example](images/ts_rawcount.png)